-It is misleading to repeat that 'Marshall's main adversaries were to be found amongst the British Historical School' (Milonakis and Fine 2009, p.
+It gives a false impression to repeat that 'Marshall's main adversaries were to be found amongst the British Historical School' (Milonakis and Fine 2009, p.
 118) or 'his main protagonists were provided by the British Historical School' (p.
 142) unless one also immediately makes it clear that among the historical school there were also some of Marshall's closest and acknowledged allies.

 The authors do their best but fail to show that Marshall became a general antagonist of the historical school.
 They (p.
 185) note that Marshall lauded the historical school only in the past tense in his inaugural lecture of 1885, implying that he no longer thought of them as worthy.
 This is a non sequitur.
 One can do no more than applaud contributions that exist in the past.
 And use of the past tense does not itself imply that any links are severed.
-Their claim that he also criticised the historical school's 'lack of theory' are without any direct support from Marshall's own texts.
-Any suggestion that Marshall's praise for the historical school ended in 1885 is contradicted by repeated multiple acknowledgements of the methodological, theoretical and empirical contributions of the historical school in every edition of his Principles from 1890 until Marshall's death (Hodgson 2005).
+Their claim that he also criticised the historical school's 'lack of theory' is without any direct support from Marshall's own texts.
+The suggestion that Marshall's praise for the historical school ended in 1885 is contradicted by repeated multiple acknowledgements of the methodological, theoretical and empirical contributions of the historical school in every edition of his Principles from 1890 until Marshall's death (Hodgson 2005).

-Furthermore, Marshall had a major theoretical dispute with only one member of the historical school, namely William Cunningham, notwithstanding his policy differences with Herbert Foxwell and others over the policy of free trade.
+Furthermore, Marshall had a major theoretical dispute with only one member of the historical school, namely William Cunningham, notwithstanding his policy differences with Herbert Foxwell and others over the matter of free trade.
 After reading Cunningham's work, few would defend his vulgar empiricism that Marshall so ably demolishes.
-Cunningham was a Comtean positivist (at a time when such views were fashionable) who believed that theory emerged somehow from extensive fact-gathering.
+Cunningham was a Comtean positivist (at a time when such views were fashionable) who believed that if economic theory were possible at all, it would somehow emerge from extensive fact-gathering.
 For Cunningham (1887, p.
 8): political economy must 'for the present be content to observe and classify and describe and name as other sciences have been'.
 Such crude atheoretical empiricism is methodologically indefensible.
 It understandably drew Marshall's fire.